On the Direct Construction of MDS and Near-MDS Matrices: Introduction

 In the literature, there has been extensive study of constructing MDS matrices, and we can categorize the approaches of constructing MDS matrices mainly in two ways: nonrecursive and recursive.
 In nonrecursive constructions, the constructed matrices are themselves MDS.
 Whereas in recursive constructions, we generally start with a sparse matrix $A$ of order $n$, with a proper choice of elements such that $A^n$ is an MDS matrix.

-The advantage of \textit{recursive MDS} matrices is that they are particularly well suited for lightweight implementations: the diffusion layer can be implemented by recursively executing the implementation of the sparse matrices, requiring some clock cycles.
-Recursive MDS matrices based on the companion matrices were used in the PHOTON~\cite{PHOTON} family of hash functions and LED block cipher~\cite{LED} because companion matrices can be implemented by a simple LFSR.
+The advantage of \textit{recursive MDS} matrices is that they are particularly well suited for lightweight implementations: the diffusion layer can be implemented by recursively executing the implementation of the sparse matrix, which requires only a few clock cycles.
+Recursive MDS matrices based on the companion matrices were used in the PHOTON~\cite{PHOTON} family of hash functions and the LED block cipher~\cite{LED} because companion matrices can be implemented by a simple LFSR.

-One can again classify the techniques used to construct MDS matrices based on whether the matrix is constructed directly or a search method by enumerating some search space.
-While an exhaustive search may be appropriate for finding small order MDS matrices, direct constructions are favored for higher orders, owing to the enormous search space.
+One can again classify the techniques used to construct MDS matrices based on whether the matrix is constructed directly or found via a search method by enumerating some search space.
+Exhaustive search works well for small matrices but becomes infeasible for larger orders or over large finite fields due to the rapid growth of the search space.
+Direct constructions, in contrast, can produce matrices of any order but do not guarantee the lowest implementation cost, which is an important factor in cryptographic applications.
+The lowest-cost matrices are often obtainable only through search-based methods, but their applicability is limited to small matrices.
+Direct constructions not only represent a practical option for constructing larger MDS matrices but also provide theoretical insights.

 In the literature, there has been extensive research on the direct construction of MDS matrices using both recursive and nonrecursive methods.
-Nonrecursive direct constructions mainly rely on Cauchy and Vandermonde based constructions \cite{MDS_Survey,GR13,LACAN2003,LACAN,HMC1,V_MDS}, while recursive direct constructions are obtained through certain coding-theoretic methods.
+Nonrecursive direct constructions mainly rely on Cauchy and Vandermonde-based constructions \cite{MDS_Survey,GR13,LACAN2003,LACAN,HMC1,V_MDS}, while recursive direct constructions are obtained through certain coding-theoretic methods.
 Augot et al.~\cite{Augot2014} employed shortened BCH codes, and Berger~\cite{Berger2013} used Gabidulin codes in their method.
 Then, in a series of works~\cite{GuptaPV17_2,GuptaPV17_1,GuptaPV19}, the authors proposed many approaches for the construction of recursive MDS matrices from the companion matrices over finite fields.

 \textit{Near-MDS} (NMDS) matrices have sub-optimal branch numbers, leading to a slower diffusion speed compared to MDS matrices.
 However, NMDS matrices can provide a more favorable trade-off between security and efficiency as a diffusion layer, when compared to MDS matrices.
 Despite their potential benefits, research on NMDS matrices has been limited in the literature, and there is currently no direct construction method available for them in a recursive approach.
 In 2017, Li et al.~\cite{Li_Wang_2017} explored the construction of NMDS matrices from circulant and Hadamard matrices.
 In~\cite{Recursive_nMDS_2021}, the focus is on studying the recursive NMDS matrices with the goal of achieving the lowest possible hardware cost.
 Additionally, recent studies such as~\cite{Huang2021,NMDS_code_2022,NMDS_code_2022_2} have presented direct constructions of NMDS codes, which can be utilized to derive nonrecursive NMDS matrices.
 In a more recent study~\cite{NMDS_2023}, Gupta et al. explored the construction of NMDS matrices in both recursive and nonrecursive settings and delved into the hardware efficiency of these construction techniques.